-Coronavirus has severely affected everyone’s general life in the U.S., spreading to all 50 states and leading to more and more restrictions to try and stop Covid-19 from escalating.
+Coronavirus has severely affected daily life in the U.S., spreading to all 50 states and leading to more and more restrictions to try and stop Covid-19 from escalating.
 It has even had an impact on playing Powerball in a number of ways.
 Find out more about what is happening to the game during the current pandemic.

 Powerball drawings have so far continued as normal.
 The numbers are drawn at the Florida Lottery’s Tallahassee studio at 10:59PM EST every Wednesday and Saturday.